Introduction to Thermal Metal Spraying

 Thermal Sprayed Coatings

-Thermally sprayed coatings are used in various locations where the operator requires long-term protection.
+Thermally sprayed coatings are used in various locations where long-term protection is required.

 Corrosion design with coatings will consider the type of coating, surface preparation type, cost, and life expectancy.